How?

 Tasks

 Project Tasks are assigned to Users where many Tasks can make up the Milestones and Complete Projects related to the Project Plan.
-Project Tasks utilise Activities for Tasks, Emails and Calls in Salesforce or Google AppSheet.
+Project Tasks utilise Activities for Tasks, Emails and Calls in a CRM app.

 Resources